joshuahoeflich/replwm/README.md

 - libXinerama
 - Xephyr (for experimenting)

-Use `make xrepl` to spin up an X-Server inside this one which you can use to develop.
+Run `DISPLAY=:0 Xephyr :1` to spin up an X-Server inside this one which you can use to develop.

 ## Testing